 When your body is sexually stimulated, it produces a natural lubrication fluid on the inner walls of the vagina.
-This watery and slippery liquid prepares you for sexual contact and helps make intercourse more comfortable for you and your husband.
+This watery discharge after sex liquid prepares you for sexual contact and helps make intercourse more comfortable for you and your husband.
 Your body produces lubrication fluid within 30 seconds of sexual arousal and continues to produce it even after intercourse.

-Cervical mucus is produced throughout the menstrual cycle to help sperm reach the matured egg.
+Cervical mucus discharge after sex is produced throughout the menstrual cycle to help sperm reach the matured egg.
 Its appearance and consistency changes, depending on which phase of your cycle you're in.
-It’s usually clear and stretchy when you approach ovulation.
+It’s usually a clear discharge after intercourse, and stretchy when you approach ovulation.

 Scientific studies have proven that, during arousal or orgasm, some women expulse a special fluid that is similar to semen.
 This fluid is produced by small glands, which are located near the urethra.
 Its texture is so watery that it can be mistaken for urine.

 A woman’s discharge after sex also contains male fluids.
 Towards the end of sexual intercourse, the man releases seminal fluid within the female reproductive tract.
 Semen contains sperm as well as other fluids that are meant to help sperm reach the matured egg.